Saturday, March 2, 2024

 I’ve recently seen a few YouTube videos explain how no Mecha Anime is actually about the Mecha (I would argue Robotics;Notes is but it's definitely unique) in response to all these noobs who think Eva or something else is oh so innovative for being “a Mecha show that isn’t about the Mecha”.
 I don’t think how much a given Mecha is or is not about the Mecha should matter to its quality, but it is telling.
 Normally we understand that certain Genres refer to plot devices or narrative framing devices not what the individual story is actually about.

 Mysteries however are treated the opposite, one that doesn’t treat getting the mystery itself right as it’s number one priority is considered to have been badly written.
 And the rules they care about so much are in tension with each other, they want there to have been a fair chance for the reader/watcher to have figured it out before the answer is formally revealed, but at the same time it’s bad if it’s too obvious.
-Striking that balance is rewarding, but it shouldn’t be an absolute requirement.
+Striking that balance can be rewarding, but it shouldn’t be an absolute requirement.

 Well the first and fourth Detective Conan movies are two of my favorite Detective Stories ever written and yet they fail this metric in opposite ways, almost as a perfect case study.